murphyka/information_explorable/info_decomp.md

 </div>

 It might be an unusual phrasing, but you'd probably understand what they mean.
-You might mention the overall size or something about the rear of the vehicle, having an intuitive sense that there is specific variation among vehicles that best distinguishes cars from trucks and other variation that is irrelevant (e.g., the color).
+You might mention the overall size or something about the rear of the vehicle, having an intuitive sense that there is specific variation among vehicles that best distinguishes cars from trucks and other variation that is less relevant (e.g., the color).

-The goal of this post is to build intuition around localizing information, something we naturally do when making sense of the world, and show how it can be formulated with machine learning as a powerful and practical route to interpretability.
+The goal of this post is to build intuition around localizing information, something we naturally do to make sense of the world, and show how it can be formulated with machine learning as a powerful and practical route to interpretability.
 The long and short (**TL;DR**) is that we can view the information in data as specific distinctions worth making, in that these distinctions tell us the most about some related quantity we care about.

-There are some great intros to information theory online<a class='footstart' key='other-info-resources'></a>.
+This post presents a slightly different take on mutual information than other great intros to information theory<a class='footstart' key='other-info-resources'></a>.
-The scope here is a little less broad so that we can really hammer home the notion of pointing to specific bits that contain information we care about, though hopefully by the end you'll see it's all quite general.
-For this post, we'll repeatedly talk about information in terms of communication between two parties.
+Rather than talking about the mutual information between two variables as something fixed in stone, we will introduce (and rely heavily on) auxiliary variables that encapsulate some variation in a variable and compress away the rest.
+The auxiliary variables can be thought of as the messages sent by one party who observes the original variable, to another party who will use the information.

 ### Information from the perspective of communicating distinctions